Pratham-verma/File-Manipulation-System/README.md

 # File-manipulation-system
-## FileManager
+## File Manipulator

-FileManager is a C++ class that provides functionality to manage files.
+File Manipulator is a C++ class that provides functionality to manage files.
 It includes methods to create, save, view, delete, and get information about files.

 ## Usage